janobourian/aws/solution_architect_as/21_databases.md

         * Data stored in 6 replicas, accross 3 AZ
         * Compute: CLuster of DB Instance accross Multiple AZ
         * Clúster: Custome endpoints for writer and reader
     * Security as RDS
     * Aurora Serverless
     * Aurora Global
     * Aurora Machine Learning
     * Aurora Database Cloning: New cluster from existing one, faster than restoring a snapchost

 * Amazon ElastiCache:
     * Managed Redis / Memchached
     * You need to modify your code
     * The maintainance is similar to RDS

+* DynamoDB:
+    * NoSQL
+    * AWS property technology
+    * Capacity modes:
+        * provisioned capacity
+        * on-demand capacity
+    * DAX: for read cache
+    * DynamoDB Streams:
+        * Integration with Lambda
+        * Integration with Kinesis Data Streams
+    * Global Table Feature: active-active setup
+    * Automated Backups up to 35 days
+    * Export to S3 withput using RCU